Avans/ADTS_Workshop/Week_3_4/README.md

   * URL: Find the URL of your collection in the settings of your collection in Restdb.io
   * Method: POST
   * Authorization: leave blank
-  * Custom header name: x-apikey
+  * Custom header name: 'x-apikey'
   * Custom header value: <\<paste your copied API-key here.\>>

 ## 2.4.
 Verify that your integration works